 VERIFICATION AND COMPLIANCE

-Partners should have adequate monitoring and record keeping systems to ensure compliance with the Code.
-Vital Images reserves the right to monitor, review and verify compliance with the Code.
+Partners should have adequate monitoring and record-keeping systems to ensure compliance with the Code.
+CMII reserves the right to monitor, review and verify compliance with the Code.
 In case of Non-Compliance, corrective actions will be set forth, in order to comply with laws and regulations.
-Vital Images reserves the right to terminate its business relationship with a Partner who is unwilling to comply with the Code.
+CMII reserves the right to terminate its business relationship with a Partner who is unwilling to comply with the Code.

 AGREEMENT TO COMPLY WITH QUALITY STANDARDS

-To the extent that Partner provides products or services requiring compliance with applicable regulations, Partner acknowledges its acceptance of, and commitment to comply with, all current applicable Quality Standards as set forth by Vital Images at http://www.vitalimages.com/quality-regulatory-requirements/.
+To the extent that Partner agrees and acknowledges that Reseller is a Distributor [and/or Importer] as defined in Reseller Agreement requiring compliance with applicable regulations, Partner acknowledges its acceptance of, and commitment to comply with, all current applicable Quality Standards as set forth by CMII at https://www.vitalimages.com/quality-regulatory-requirements-importers-distributors-resellers.

 PARTNER’S CERTIFICATION OF COMPLIANCE

-By its acceptance of any purchase order from Vital Images or by performing under any relevant contract with Vital Images, the Partner acknowledges its acceptance of the current Code and intention to comply with its requirements.
+By its acceptance of any purchase order from CMII or by performing under any relevant contract with CMII, the Partner acknowledges its acceptance of the current Code and intention to comply with its requirements.

-If you have additional questions about this Partner Code of Conduct, please contact Vital Images’ Compliance Officer at Legal@vitalimages.com.
+If you have additional questions about this Partner Code of Conduct, please contact CMII’s Compliance Officer at email@example.com